0xcert/framework/docs/connectors/ethereum-api.md

 ### valueLedgerSource

-A class instance `variable` holding a `string` which represents the URL to the compiled ERC-20 related smart contract definition file.
+A class instance `variable` holding a `string` which represents the URL to the compiled ERC-20-related smart contract definition file.
 This file is used when deploying new value ledgers to the network.

 ### verbose

 A class instance `variable` holding a `boolean` which represents whether you are in verbose mode.
-Verbose mode means you will get more detailed information in the console about what is going on.
+Verbose mode means the console will provide more detailed information about the current state.
 It defaults to `false`.

 ## MetaMask provider

 A MetaMask provider is applied for in-browser use.
-The user should have the [MetaMask](https://metamask.io/) installed.
+The user should have [MetaMask](https://metamask.io/) installed.
 The provider automatically establishes a communication channel to MetaMask which further performs communication with the Ethereum blockchain.

 ### MetamaskProvider(options)